PavelVesely/t-digest/README.md

   - `IIDgenerator.conf` modified to use `MaxExp=10` (keeping `Distribution=loguniform2`)
 - scenario 3. with `resources/SpeedComparison.conf` as given to reproduce Table 1 and Figure 5

-Note this can be sped up considerably by reducing the number of trials (parameter `LgT`).
+Note this can be sped up considerably by reducing the number of trials (parameter `LgT`) in the first two scenarios and reducing the input size (parameter `LgNmax`) in scenario 3, which may, however, cause the experimental results to be less accurate.

 ## Creating plots